alessiorubicini/ControlCenterForSwiftUI/README.md

 - **Highly customizable**: Configure icons, step thresholds, colors, and visual weight to match your brand or platform look.
 - **Accessible by design**: Works with Dynamic Type and VoiceOver labels/traits to ensure inclusive experiences.
 - **Cross‑platform SwiftUI**: Ready for iOS, macOS, watchOS, tvOS, and visionOS using a single Swift package.
-- **Lightweight and composable**: Use just what you need; components fit neatly into your existing SwiftUI layouts.

 ## Installation
 Required iOS, macOS, watchOS, tvOS or visionOS 26.0 or above.